 - Services related to underwriting

-- Investment services and activities as well as ancillary services of the type under Section A or B of Annex 1 in relation to the underlying of the derivatives under points (5), (6), (7) and (10) of Section C of MiFID II Directive where these are connected to the provision of investment or ancillary services
+- Investment services and activities as well as ancillary services of the type included under Section A or B of Annex 1 related to the underlying of the derivatives included under points (5), (6), (7) and (10) of Section C of MiFID II Directive where these are connected to the provision of investment or ancillary services

 - Transferable securities